rmrk-team/evm/docs/RMRK/utils/RMRKEquipRenderUtils.md

 Used to get extended information about a specified token.

-*The full `ExtendedNft` struct looks like this:  [      tokenMetadataUri,      directOwner,      rootOwner,      activeAssetCount,      pendingAssetCount      priorities,      maxSupply,      totalSupply,      issuer,      name,      symbol,      activeChildrenNumber,      isSoulbound,      hasMultiAssetInterface,      hasNestingInterface,      hasEquippableInterface  ]*
+*The full `ExtendedNft` struct looks like this:  [      tokenMetadataUri,      directOwner,      rootOwner,      activeAssetCount,      pendingAssetCount      priorities,      maxSupply,      totalSupply,      issuer,      name,      symbol,      activeChildrenNumber,      pendingChildrenNumber,      isSoulbound,      hasMultiAssetInterface,      hasNestingInterface,      hasEquippableInterface  ]*

 #### Parameters